Ayankhan79/Loan-Approval-Data-Analysis/README.md

 * Understand feature relationships using **correlation analysis**
 * Engineer new features that improve data understanding

-Overall, this project strengthened my ability to explore datasets effectively and understand insights clearly—exactly what is expected from a data analyst or data scientist.
+Overall, this project strengthened my ability to explore datasets effectively and understand insights clearly,exactly like what is expected from a data analyst or data scientist.